lukedodd/Pixslam/README.md

 ### Absolute Indexing and Special Symbols ####

 Pixslam also provides absolute indexing.
 If `A` is an image the expression `(@A y x)` will yield the value of the image at pixel `(x,y)`.
 Pixslam also provides the special symbols `i` and `j` which are set to the current row and column of the image being processed respectively.
-The symbols `w` and `h` bound to the width and height of the input image.
+The symbols `width` and `height` bound to the width and height of the input image.

 With absolute indexing we can do things like flip an image upside down.